 Submissions to “Upcoming Events” and “Lectures and seminars” must be under 60 words and must include time, date, location and admission price, if any.
 Submissions must include a short bolded headline.
 Hyperlinks may be included.
 Events must have a direct Oregon State connection and be open to the entire OSU community.

-Due to space constraints, items will appear for no longer than three days running (including the day of the event).
-If an event has an early registration, or is expected to fill up quickly, a request can be made to run an item for three days in a row, and then removed and run again immediately before the event.
+Due to space constraints, items will appear for no longer than three days consecutively (including the day of the event).
+If an event has an early registration, or is expected to fill up quickly, a request can be made to run an item for three days in a row (consecutively), and then removed and run again immediately before the event.
 Please specify if this is the case in your submission.

 Science of winemaking lecture: Linda Bisson, professor in the Department of Viticulture & Enology at the University of California-Davis, will give the 2011 James M. Craig Lecture on “The Scientific Art of Winemaking: Grapes Rotted to Perfection.”
-She will speak on April 13 from 7 to 8 p.m. in the LaSells Stewart Center.
+She will speak from 7 to 8 p.m., April 13 in The LaSells Stewart Center.

 Life Scholars applications: Applications for the 2011 Life Scholars Program are now being accepted.
 This program enables undergraduate students to participate in a scholarly project in the field of aging with Center faculty.
 The maximum award is $2,000; application deadline is May 6.
 Four to six awards will be made this year.
 Departmental matching funds are necessary; a 100 percent match with Center for Healthy Aging Research funds is required.
 Call 541-737-4993 or visit http://www.hhs.oregonstate.edu/healthyaging/lifesch_08